How to Organize Kitchen Drawers: Simple Steps That Actually Work

 The Process for Organizing Your Kitchen Drawers

-The steps I took for all the kitchen drawers followed the same process.
-Once I decluttered, cleaned and organized a couple of drawers, I had the best method.
+The steps I took for all the kitchen drawers were the same.
+Once I decluttered, cleaned, and organized a couple of drawers, I had the best method.

 I currently use the waffle-type rubber shelf liners.
-As I began my drawer reorganization, I realized they were not the best option.
+As I began reorganizing my drawers, I realized they weren’t the best option.

-- The rubber shelf liners would occasionally bunch up and add to the unorganized feel of the drawer.
+- The rubber shelf liners would occasionally bunch up, adding to the drawer’s unorganized feel.
 You’ll see what I mean in some pictures below.

 TIP: Your first step is to completely empty the drawers.